European Union reactions to the Gaza war: Student protests

 Many European universities have seen protests in their campus, with police being forced to intervene in some of them.

 On 25 April, students from Sorbonne University called on the French government to help Palestinians.
 In the Netherlands, Police clashed with pro-Palestinian students as thousands marched in Amsterdam a day after riot police violently broke up an encampment at Amsterdam University.
 The UvA had to cancel classes for two days following violent clashes going on between the students and the police.

-In Germany, police broke up a protest by pro-Palestinian students who had occupied Berlin’s Free University, an intervention supported by Berlin Mayor Kai Wegner, while in Munich there is an ongoing conflict between the town council and students camped at the Ludwig Maximilian University.
+In Germany, police broke up a protest by pro-Palestinian students who had occupied Berlin's Free University, an intervention supported by Berlin Mayor Kai Wegner, while in Munich there is an ongoing conflict between the town council and students camped at LMU Munich.

 In Finland, students set up camp outside the main building at the University of Helsinki and in Denmark they set up a pro-Palestinian encampment at the University of Copenhagen.

-In Italy, students at the University of Bologna, one of the world’s oldest universities, set up a tent encampment, as the same happened in Rome and Naples.
+In Italy, students at the University of Bologna, one of the world's oldest universities, set up a tent encampment, as the same happened in Rome and Naples.

 In Spain, student protests have arosen on the University of Valencia campus, the University of Barcelona and the University of the Basque Country, while students from the Complutense University of Madrid and the Autonomous University of Madrid, have announced they would step up protests in collaboration with the rest of Madrid public universities in the coming days.
 The governing body of the Spanish universities (CRUE) announced on 9 May that they would "review and, if necessary, suspend" collaboration agreement with universities and research centers from Israel not committed to international humanitarian laws, as well as expressing solidarity with those students in protest.

 In Ireland, following five days of protests, the Trinity College of Dublin agreed to cut ties with Israeli companies.